 For the next two decades, I examined the bible to determine the correct practice on every subject I could think of.
 From birth control, to recreation, to clothing, to celebrating religious holidays, I held it all under the microscope and examined it in the light of scripture.
 I kept the Old Testament commandments, covered my head, and abstained from using birth control and wearing jewelry.
 I read books on how to be a good Christian mother and a good Christian wife and experienced guilt every time I binge-watched a season of Grey’s Anatomy.
 Most heartbreakingly, I lost my best friend because she was gay, and I felt I could no longer associate with her.
 Later, I broke ties with several family members for the same reason.
 I made unimaginable sacrifices and horrific mistakes in my search for what was “right” and held myself apart from all I believed was “wrong.”

 Until it all fell apart.
 Without going into too much detail, two years ago I found myself going through one of the most heartbreaking, difficult things I’d ever been through, and it left me drowning, disoriented, plunged deep underwater and unable to find the surface.
 During this time, I did what I’d always done when in pain: I turned to books.
 However, things were different.
 For the first time in almost twenty years of Christianity, I lifted my self-imposed ban on authors who didn’t line up with my religious beliefs.
-I decided to read anything and everything, with only one stipulation—I would read only those books that pointed me toward the surface.
+I decided to read anything and everything that pointed me toward the surface.
 I examined my own responses as a drowning person might examine her own breath, searching for the bubbles that will show her the way.
 I had long ago discovered that some books were stones, weighing me down with guilt, shame, and unrealistic rules and expectations.
 Now, my focus, instead of being one of control and orchestration, became “who can help me navigate this?
 Who writes good bubbles, and how do I follow them?”
 I devoured books by Glennon Doyle, Cheryl Strayed, Brene Brown, Elizabeth Gilbert, Sue Monk Kidd, Anne Lamott, Jen Hatmaker, and Anne Patchett—all authors I would have once avoided in the past.
 Simply put, and to use Anne Lamott’s words: they’re “bad Christians.”
 But their words resonated with me and helped me in a way few authors ever had.

 These books changed me.
 My life became more peaceful, even as my beliefs became less stable.
 Somehow, without intending it or fully realizing what was happening, I began exchanging my book of rules for little markers of direction.
 I released the self-created certainty I thought I had with scripture and embraced the unknown.
 When I finally breached the surface, I faced a landscape for which my maps had become irrelevant.
 What was the world, if it was not as I had always defined it?
 Who was God, and how could I relate to him outside the confines of my own understanding?
 I spent weeks confused and disoriented, unsure of how to navigate this new territory, unsure of how to connect with God.
 Then one day, I realized there was only one thing I could offer the one I had called my Lord for nearly two decades: honesty.
 So I said one thing, the same thing I’d been saying since I met him eighteen years before: